-28 Rates of change are usually slow in the first and second transition phase, because experimentation, 29 social and technological learning, the creation of standards, and the reduction of uncertainty take a long 30 time, often decades (Bento et al. 2018; Bento 2013; Wilson 2012).
-Rates of change increase in the third 31 phase, as radical innovations diffuse from initial niches into mainstream markets, propelled by the self-32 reinforcing mechanisms, discussed above.
-The rate of adoption (diffusion) of new practices, processes, 33 artefacts, and behaviours is determined by a wide range of factors at the macro- and micro-scales, which have been identified by several decades of diffusion research in multiple disciplines (for comprehensive 34 35 reviews see, e.g., Tornatzky and Klein, 1982; Feder & Umali, 1993;).
-(Ausubel 1991; Bayus 1994; Van 36 den Bulte and Stremersch 2004; Comin and Hobijn 2003, 2010; Davis 1979; Meade and Islam 2006; 37 Mahajan et al. 1990; M nsfield 1968; Martino et al. 1978; Peres et al. 2010; Grubler 1991; Rogers 38 2003).
+Rates of change are usually slow in the first and second transition phases, because experimentation, social and technological learning, the creation of standards, and the reduction of uncertainty take a long time, often decades (Wilson 2012; Bento 2013; Bento et al. 2018).
+Rates of change increase in the third phase, as radical innovations diffuse from initial niches into mainstream markets, propelled by the self-reinforcing mechanisms discussed above.
+The rate of adoption (diffusion) of new practices, processes, artefacts, and behaviours is determined by a wide range of factors at the macro and micro scales, which have been identified by several decades of diffusion research in multiple disciplines (for comprehensive reviews see, e.g., Mansfield 1968; Martino et al. 1978; Davis 1979; Tornatzky and Klein, 1982; Mahajan et al. 1990; Ausubel 1991; Grubler 1991; Feder & Umali, 1993.
+Bayus 1994; Comin and Hobijn 2003; Rogers 2003; Van den Bulte and Stremersch 2004; Meade and Islam 2006; Comin and Hobijn 2010; Peres et al. 2010).

-40 Diffusion rates are determined by two broad categories of variables, those intrinsic to the 41 technology/product/practice under consideration (typically performance, costs, benefits), and those 42 intrinsic to the adoption environment (e.g., socio-economic and market characteristics).
+Diffusion rates are determined by two broad categories of variables, those intrinsic to the technology, product or practice under consideration (typically performance, costs, benefits), and those intrinsic to the adoption environment (e.g., socio-economic and market characteristics).

-43 The literature on systems or macro-determinants of diffusion (technology growth and behavioural

-44 change) rates comprises three streams: historical energy transition research (e.g., Fouquet 2008; Geels

-45 2002), systems theories of technological change (Grübler et al. 1999), as well as the recent literature on

-46 scaling(-up) dynamics of technologies (Wilson 2009) which has also been applied for validation of evolve, grow, and change compared to smaller ones; b) the creation of entirely new systems (diffusion) takes longer time than replacements of existing technologies/practices (substitution); and c) late
+The literature on systems or macro-determinants of diffusion (technology growth and behavioural change) rates comprises three streams: historical energy transition research (e.g., Geels 2002; Fouquet 2008), systems theories of technological change (Grübler et al. 1999), as well as the recent literature on scaling(-up) dynamics of technologies (Wilson 2009) which has also been applied for validation of climate mitigation scenarios (Wilson et al. 2013).
+Common to them all is the recognition of the importance of scale, or market size, as well as time and place as determinants of rates of change.
+Three main conclusions emerge from this literature.
+Ceteris paribus (with other things remaining same), (i) larger systems take more time to evolve, grow, and change compared to smaller ones; (ii) the creation of entirely new systems (diffusion) takes a longer time than replacements of existing technologies or practices (substitution); and (iii) late adopters tend to adopt faster than early pioneers.

-47 climate mitigation scenarios (Wilson et al. 2013).
-Common to them all is the recognition of the

-- 48 importance of scale, or market size, as well as time and place as determinants of rates of change.
-Three - 49 main conclusions emerge from this literature.
-Ceteris paribus, a) larger systems take more time to see, (Tornatzky and Klein 1982; Grübler et al. 1999; Peres et al. 2010; Rogers 2003)) and has identified three clusters of variables: a) relative advantage; b) adoption effort required and complexity; and c)
+The micro-level literature on technology- (or product-) specific rates of adoption is vast (Tornatzky and Klein 1982; Grübler et al. 1999; Rogers 2003; Peres et al. 2010) and has identified three clusters of variables: (i) relative advantage; (ii) adoption effort required and complexity; and (iii) compatibility, observability, and trialability.
+All variables, except adoption effort, are positively correlated with (rapid) rates of change.

-- takes longer time than replacements of existingadopters tend to adopt faster than early pioneers. - 4

-5 The micro-level literature on technology- (or product-) specific rates of adoption is vast (for reviews

-8 compatibility, observability, and trialability.
-All variables, except adoption effort, are positively

-9 correlated with (rapid) rates of change.

-10 The acceleration of transitions is a complex issue, because of the multitude and combination of both acceleration of energy transitions from a variety of (opposing) perspectives, which ranged from political urgency and malleability (Bromley, 2016) to inertia in large-techno-economic systems (Smil 2016) for
+The acceleration of transitions is a complex issue, because of the multitude and combination of both macro- (societal, economic, markets) and micro- (e.g., firm or consumer) level determinants.
+A recent debate, Sovacool (2016) vs Grubler et al. (2016) led to a special journal issue on the duration and acceleration of energy transitions from a variety of (opposing) perspectives, which ranged from political urgency and malleability (Bromley 2016) to inertia in large-techno-economic systems (Smil 2016); for a summary of the debate see Sovacool and Geels (2016).